This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 - 2 Tablespoons canola oil

 - 1 Tablespoon brown sugar or substitute to equal this amount

 - 1 Tablespoon sesame oil

-- 1 pound of beef, such as top round beef, cut into thin strips
+- 1 pound beef such as top round, cut into thin strips

-- Combine soy sauce (or coconut aminos,) canola oil, coriander and brown sugar in a small bowl and set aside.
+- Combine soy sauce, canola oil, coriander and brown sugar in a small bowl and set aside.

 - Heat sesame oil in skillet over medium-high heat.

 - Add beef to a large skillet and cook for about 3 minutes or until browned and just cooked through.